Shopify vs. WooCommerce: Which shop is better?

 | API access | Yes (GraphQL + REST) | Yes (REST + Webhooks) |

-This comparison shows: No platform is superior in all areas.
+This comparison shows that no platform is superior in all areas.
 The choice depends on your individual requirements.

 |---|---|---|